IBM/aihwkit/docs/source/design.rst

     * internally, the :py:class:`aihwkit.simulator.tiles.FloatingPointTile`
       constructor will create a :py:class:`aihwkit.simulator.rpu_base.tiles.FloatingPointTile`
       instance, along with other objects.
-These objects are not exposed to the Pytorch layer, and are the ones from the Pybind bindings layer at :py:mod:`aihwkit.simulator.rpu_base`.
+These objects are not exposed to the PyTorch layer, and are the ones from the Pybind bindings layer at :py:mod:`aihwkit.simulator.rpu_base`.
     * instantiating the bindings classes will create the C++ objects internally.